Kimberly Hughes

 Kimberly A. Hughes is an American biologist.
 Hughes completed her doctoral studies at the University of Chicago in 1993.
 She is a professor of biological science at Florida State University.
 In 2018, Hughes was elected a fellow of the American Association for the Advancement of Science.

+Hughes's research focuses on understanding why genetic variation persists.
+Her lab investigates a variety of topics; life spans, sexual selection, mate choice, and the genetic and social factors that shape growth, behavior, and fitness.
+They use different organisms, like fruit flies and poecilid fish, along with different techniques for their experiments.